lauringlab/variant_pipeline/README.md

 	* automated tests (mostly python)

 * tutorial
-		* a directories needed to run the tutorial.
+		* The directories and instructions needed to run the tutorial.
 Instructions can be found in tutorial.html.

 ## Workflow summary
 ![variantPipeline workflow image](doc/workflow.png)

 ## bin/variantPipeline.py
- This script is a thin bash wrapper around a bpipe pipeline which in turn calls fastqc, pydmx-al, bowtie, picard.
-Whenever this is launched, the bpipe scripts are overwrittem from the scripts directory
+ This script is a thin python wrapper around a bpipe pipeline which in turn calls fastqc, pydmx-al, bowtie, picard.
+Whenever this is launched, the bpipe scripts are overwrittem from the scripts directory and stored in the output directory as a log of what was run.

 Usage: variantPipeline.py -i {input_dir} -o {output_dir} -r {reference} -p {plasmid control name}

 * Inputs:
-	* -i dir containing left fastq, right fastq named as sample.#.read_direction[1,2].fastq
+	* -i dir containing left fastq, right fastq named as sample.read_direction[1,2].#.fastq
 		* the python scripts change_names* can be used as a fast means of renaming fastq to this format.
 	* -r path to the reference genome for alignment made using